Bobbo117/MQ135-Air-Quality-Sensor/README.md

 Shark Clean Sense IQ Model HP102 Air Purifier in basement indicates 97 - 100 % clean air

 Are these measurement accurate?
 I don't know.
 Are they useful?
 I think so, because they reflect trends if not precise concentrations.

+# Hardware Connections:

+MQ135:
+esp8266 Vcc 5v to MQ135 VCC
+esp8266 Vcc GND to MQ135 GND
+esp8266 A0 to 1K resistor, other end of resistor to MQ135 A0
+esp8266 USB to laptop, PC, or other USB power source

+OLED Display (optional):
+esp8266 Vcc 3.3v to OLED VCC
+esp8266 GND to OLED GND
+esp8266 SDA to OLED SDA
+esp8266 SCL to OLED SCL

 # Someday: